CODEPhylo/phylospec/website/src/lib/blog/the-way-of-phylospec.md

 Designing a phylogenetic modeling language involves making many decisions.
 Existing languages and tools offer countless variations in syntax, abstraction levels, model parameterizations, and best practices.
 In a vacuum, no perfect language exists—it emerges only when you have clear priorities and constraints.

 This post is an attempt to outline my personal view of what we're trying to achieve with PhyloSpec.
-This should guide us in making decisions, especially the ones that would otherwise just come down to subjective personal preference.
+It should guide us in making decisions, especially the ones that would otherwise just come down to subjective personal preference.

 ## Researchers First